Equilibris/dissertation/proposal.typ

 = Evaluation

+This projects success can be broken down into a few disjoint critrea.

+1. If the equivalence (@equiv) has been proven,
+2. how close to the theorised performance we get with the state-machine encoding,
+3. and the ability to construct the example structures.

-The success of this project can be given by how close to the theorised performance we can get to.
+// The success of this project can be given by how close to the theorised performance we can get to.
-The goal would be getting to the same order or magnitude.
+// The goal would be getting to the same order or magnitude.

 = Core timeline